Subgap states at ferromagnetic and spiral-ordered magnetic chains in two-dimensional superconductors. I. Continuum description: Introduction

-It has been realized in recent years that combinations of ordinary electronic materials can be tuned to lead to quantum states with novel properties.
-This provides the exciting possibility of actively designing quantum systems with distinct topological states.
-Topology adds a twist to systems so that surface states develop at the interface between gapped systems of different topological classes.
-The statistics of such topological surface states can be distinct from both fermions and bosons, which makes them fundamentally attractive, but also suitable for applications such as topological quantum computing \cite{Pachos2012}.
-Both aspects are well connected through the recent focus on Majorana surface modes \cite{Nayak2008,Alicea2012,Beenakker2013,Aasen2016}.
+The recent years have brought remarkable evidence that combinations of ordinary electronic materials can be tuned such that they exhibit quantum states with novel properties.
+Attention was given particularly to obtain distinct topological properties through quantum material design.
+Topology adds a twist to gapped phases that is usually macroscopically not perceivable but causes gapless boundary states to appear at any interface between materials of different topological classification.
+The statistics of such boundary states can be distinct from both fermions and bosons, which makes topological states not only fundamentally attractive but also suitable for applications such as topological quantum computing \cite{Pachos2012}.
+Both aspects are well connected through the recent focus on Majorana boundary modes \cite{Nayak2008,Alicea2012,Beenakker2013,Aasen2016}.